 According to NIOSH, thousands of people are stung by insects each year, and as many as 90–100 people in the United States die as a result of allergic reactions.
 This number may be underreported as deaths may be mistakenly diagnosed as heart attacks or sunstrokes or may be attributed to other causes.
 Most individuals only experience minor swelling and pain after being stung, but many individuals can experience other symptoms after a sting.
 Insect stings can result in any of the following symptoms:

-- Swelling (in area of sting and sometimes beyond)
+- Swelling (in the area of sting and sometimes beyond)

 Take the hazards that bees and wasps create seriously when working outdoors.
-Even if you are not allergic to them someone close by may be.
+Even if you are not allergic to them, someone close by may be.
 Do a site check before entering an area to perform work.
 Avoiding areas where these insects are is your best option to prevent stings.
-When avoiding them completely is not an option and there is a nest in the area try to not disturb them.
+When avoiding them completely is not an option, and there is a nest in the area, try not to disturb it.
 If contact cannot be avoided, have them removed to another location by a professional or have them killed (if that is the only option) to protect yourself and others from stings.
 Always have an EPI pen nearby if you or a coworker is severely allergic to insect stings.